The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Introduction

+On the one hand, concerns about hateful content and the increased demand for content moderation have motivated extensive research on automated hate speech detection \citep[e.g.,][]{waseem-hovy-2016-hateful,Detoxify,hartvigsen2022toxigen,bianchi2022s} and the effectiveness of content moderation efforts \citep[e.g.,][]{Chandrasekharan2017,Jhaver2021,jimenez2022economics,beknazar2022toxic,JimenezMuellerSchwarz2022,muller2022effects}.
 On the other hand, the expansions of content moderation have been criticized as restrictions to free speech and as a distortion to online discourse \citep[e.g.,][]{Tworek2021,EidelmanRuane2021,UNHumanRights2018}.
 In particular, potentially biased applications of content rules have attracted growing criticism from politicians \citep[e.g.,][]{Samples2019,VogelsPerrinAnderson2020,Vidales2022}.
 It has also been shown that algorithms are susceptible to false positives, often triggered by swear words or otherwise innocent words that frequently appear in the context of hate speech \citep[e.g.,][]{attanasio-etal-2022-entropy}.
 Further, content moderation might also falsely target people who share their encounters with racism \citep{lee2024people}.

 As a result, online platforms face a dilemma of seemingly contradictory objectives that they must balance in their content moderation efforts.
 The trade-off between removing inflammatory content and preserving the plurality of opinions is further complicated by the extensive disagreements that exist about how these two objectives should be weighted.
 It is worth highlighting that this trade-off would persist even if the ``ground truth'' of hate speech was perfectly known, i.e., if there was an unbiased and universally agreed-upon measure of hate speech.\footnote{In practice, hate speech detection is considered a subjective labeling task with high variation \citep[][]{ross2016measuring,rottger-etal-2022-two}.} Even in this hypothetical scenario, content moderation would distort online content if specific topics and issues were more frequently discussed using toxic language.
 The trade-off only vanishes in the highly unlikely case in which the toxicity of online discourse is entirely unrelated to its content.